benallen-dev/flipper-zero-apps/README.md

 # flipper-zero-apps
-A collection of applications I made for Flipper Zero
+A "collection" of application I made for Flipper Zero